Introduction goes here

 62

-Letters of general attorney in England for one year for Thomas de Elsfield Elesfeld, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating Robert Tresilian and William Aikhead Aykeheved alternately.
+Letters of general attorney in England for one year for Elesfeld Thomas de Elsfield , who is going to Aquitaine in the king's service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Robert Tresilian and Aykeheved William Aikhead alternately.

 For general attorney.